For more general information on posts across Latin America please see English Language Assistant placements in Latin America.

 Where can I go in Argentina?

 As we do not expect to find out the location of the posts until shortly before departure, flexibility is essential when applying for an assistantship in Argentina.
 Argentina is a very culturally and geographically diverse country and, as a language assistant in Argentina, you could be based in any part of the country.

 An ability to adapt to a very different culture, flexibility and resilience are essential for anyone considering a placement in Argentina.

 Most posts in Argentina tend to be in towns or cities.
 However, you may find yourself allocated to a smaller town or more rural area.
 You may also find that you spend time during your placement travelling to and working in different parts of your allocated province.

 Applicants should be aware that there are often no posts available in Buenos Aires.

-You can specify a preference as to the region where you would like to be based.
+You can specify a preference, within your application form as to the region where you would like to be based.
 While all efforts will be made to meet your choice, we cannot guarantee your preferred region.
 Before applying, it is advisable that you research thoroughly the different provinces and think carefully about where you feel you would best be suited to being based.

 I’ve worked as a Language Assistant in Argentina – can I apply again?

 Unfortunately, Language Assistants in Argentina cannot apply for a consecutive year in the same country, although they are welcome to apply to work in a different country.